Join the USC4P&J to stay informed on events and initiatives. mailing list

 “As a patriotic American proud to serve the nation in uniform, I respectfully urge my political leaders in Congress to support the prompt withdrawal of all American military forces and bases from Iraq.
 Staying in Iraq will not work and is not worth the price.
 It is time for U.S. troops to come home.”

 Over 2200 Active Duty, Reserve, and Guard personnel have already signed the Appeal for Redress!

-call to help us choose the films for the remaining part of our 2016-2017 film series
+call to help us choose the films for our film series in Winter/Spring 2017

 Participate in the